Beliavsky/Fortran-code-on-GitHub/README.md

 [GrowClust](https://github.com/dttrugman/GrowClust): program for the relative relocation of earthquake hypocenters based on waveform cross-correlation data, by dttrugman and sean0921

+[LISF](https://github.com/NASA-LIS/LISF): The Land Information System (LIS) from NASA-LIS is a software framework for high performance terrestrial hydrology modeling and data assimilation developed with the goal of integrating satellite and ground-based observational data products and advanced modeling techniques to produce optimal fields of land surface states and fluxes.

 [MOM6](https://github.com/NOAA-GFDL/MOM6): Modular Ocean Model, from NOAA-GFDL

 [NEMO-examples](https://github.com/NEMO-ocean/NEMO-examples): simple configurations to study specific oceanic physical processes and be used as a tool for training